How To Spend 24 Hours In Nelson, BC

 Step 6: Explore The Heritage

 Plan to spend the next few hours doing the Heritage Walking Tour.
-Though there are over 350 heritage buildings in town, the map put out by the Touchstones Nelson Museum of Art and History (visit the museum if you have time) describes 33 buildings with the bulk of them located on Baker Street between Kootenay and Hall Streets.
+Though there are over 350 heritage buildings in town, the map put out by the The Nelson Museum, Archives & Gallery (visit the museum if you have time) describes 33 buildings with the bulk of them located on Baker Street between Kootenay and Hall Streets.
 Most of the buildings hail from the early 1900’s.
 You’ll see architecture running the gamut from Edwardian Classical with Richardsonian Romanesque features (McCullough Building) to Beaux Art Classical Revival (Canadian Imperial Bank of Commerce and Bank of Montreal), Mission Revival (Wood Valance Building) to Queen Anne Commercial (Houston block) to Boomtown Wooden False Front (Bellamy’s Grocery).
 Combined they add a tremendous amount of colour and character to the city.

 Shoppers will enjoy wandering through the diverse selection of boutiques found on Baker Street.